ooddle

 Desire is a luxury your body does not feel safe enough to afford when you are constantly running.

 Libido is not just a hormone story.
 It is a nervous system story.
 When your body is running on cortisol and adrenaline, it does not have spare capacity for arousal, intimacy, or playful curiosity.
 Desire requires safety, and safety requires a regulated nervous system.
+The brain is constantly making decisions about what to fund and what to defund, and during sustained stress, reproductive drive is one of the first systems on the chopping block.

 What Stress Does to Your Body and Desire

-Chronic stress elevates cortisol, which suppresses sex hormones over time.
 It also activates the sympathetic branch of your nervous system, the same one that drives your fight or flight response.
 The rest and digest branch, which supports arousal, gets pushed aside.
-Sleep often suffers, which compounds the hormonal effects.
+Genital blood flow depends on parasympathetic activation.
+You can want to be aroused while your nervous system simply will not deliver.
+This is biology, not a referendum on your relationship.

 Practical Recovery Tools